Improving Adoptability Program:

 So what do you think?
 Want to change the life of a dog for the better?
 Please join our Improving Adoptability program.
 Enroll in our new BASICS lessons.
 To get more involved or become a part of this team, no experience is necessary!
 Email firstname.lastname@example.org for more information.

 TNR stands for TRAP, NEUTER, RETURN.

-It is what our volunteer team of trappers do every week for the towns of Middletown and Wallkill.
+It is what our volunteer team of trappers do every week for the City of Middletown (we are always willing to help with advice for anyone out of our trapping area).
 We would love to expand this program, and help other communities, but we are unable to because of the lack of reliable volunteers to help.
 Can you give us a few hours a week?